akamai/cli-edgeworkers/README.md

 ### Get EdgeWorker Report

 Get a report for a given EdgeWorker ID.
+Note that reports 2 and 4 have been deprecated.

 Usage: `akamai get report <reportId> <edgeworker-identifier>`